Vinay-singh-yadav/api-test-sub/README.md

 In the `routes/` directory, you'll find route handlers that define the behavior for each API endpoint.
 The `models/` directory holds data models representing entities like users and companies, facilitating data management within the application.
 The `tests/` directory includes test cases to ensure the reliability and functionality of the API.

 Understanding these components will provide developers with insights into the organization and functionality of the Company API.

+## Dependencies (continued)

+The Company API relies on several dependencies to deliver its functionality.
+Key dependencies include:

+- [Express](https://expressjs.com/): A powerful web application framework for Node.js.
+- [Body-parser](https://www.npmjs.com/package/body-parser): Middleware to parse JSON requests effectively.
+- [Supertest](https://www.npmjs.com/package/supertest): A library for testing HTTP assertions, ensuring the reliability of the API.

+These dependencies are crucial for the core functionality and testing procedures of the Company API.
+Express provides a robust framework for building web applications, while Body-parser aids in parsing JSON requests efficiently.
+Supertest is instrumental in testing HTTP assertions, ensuring the API's reliability and correctness.